Liverpool seal £4m Ramsay signing with Reds' transfer business set to end after teenager's arrival | Goal.com

 What is Ramsay's Liverpool contract length?

-Liverpool have announced that Ramsay has penned a long-term deal at Anfield, with those terms expected to tie him down on Merseyside through to the summer of 2027.
+Liverpool have announced that Ramsay has penned a five-year deal at Anfield, with those terms expected to tie him down on Merseyside through to the summer of 2027.

 What has Ramsay said about joining Liverpool?